 This course will give students a knowledge and appreciation of God and Sacred Scripture.
-Through the introduction to the Bible they will encounter the

-Living Word of God, Jesus Christ.
-In the course students will learn why the Bible is essential to Christian life that is inspired by God and its value throughout the world.
+Through the introduction to God and His Word, the Bible.
+In the course students will learn about God, who He is and why the Bible is essential to Christian life.
+The Bible is inspired by God and its value throughout the world.
 Students will learn how to read the Bible as well as become familiar with its format.
-A covenantal overview of the Old Testament will also be covered.